 Besides the number, the AC expertise is also important.
 The AC members with financial or accounting expertise is more likely to detect any financial misstatements (Persons, 2009).
-The appropriate knowledge and skill that AC members have will lead to timely financial reporting (Abernathy et al., 2014; Al-Ebel, Baatwah, & Al-Musali, 2020).
+The appropriate knowledge and skill that AC members have will lead to timely financial reporting (Abernathy et al., 2014; Al-Ebel et al., 2020).
 AC members' specific skills and experience will improve AC capacity to understand companies' technical issues (Dezoort, 1998).

 The last point that is essential for the AC is its members' regular meetings (Beasley, 1996; McMullen & Raghunanthan, 1996).
 Every member in AC must make their contribution to the team by detecting and resolving any problem soon.
-Chandrasegaram, Rahimansa, Rahman, Abdullah, & Mat (2013) and Haji-Abdullah & Wan-Hussin (2015) report that frequency meeting is crucial to achieve good financial reporting quality.
+Haji-Abdullah and Wan-Hussin (2015) and Haji-Abdullah and Wan-Hussin (2015) report that frequency meeting is crucial to achieve good financial reporting quality.

-4. Empirical Literature Review and hypothesis Development
+4. Empirical literature review and hypothesis development

 4.1.
-Audit Committee and Timeliness
+Audit committee and timeliness

 In general, the agency theory proposed by Fama and Jensen (1983) and Jensen and Meckling (1976) have been used to explain the relationship between the AC and report timeliness.
 The agent sometimes acts against the Principal's interests that will create agency problems.
 The Principal needs information available at the correct time before such information loses its capacity to influence a decision.
 The late report will increase the agency problems.
-Information timeliness influences lower abnormal returns (Givoly & Palmon, 1982; Kross &

-Schroeder, 1984), and the level of uncertainty (Ashton, Willingham, & Elliott, 1987).
+Information timeliness influences lower abnormal returns (Givoly & Palmon, 1982; Kross & Schroeder, 1984), and the level of uncertainty (Ashton et al., 1987).
 So, the AC plays the role of protection to reduce this conflict.
 The AC has oversight responsibility for financial reporting, internal control, and external auditing activity (Turley & Zaman, 2004).
 Accurate oversight by the AC will ensure the quality of financial reporting indicated by its timely publication.
 Their purpose is to ascertain the information carried by the financial statements available at the correct time for users.
-Some previous studies such as (Abbott, Parker, & Peters, 2004; Afify, 2009; Pucheta-Martínez & De Fuentes, 2007) confirm that the AC effectiveness affects timeliness.
+Some previous studies such as (Abbott et al., 2004; Afify, 2009; Pucheta-Martínez & De Fuentes, 2007) confirm that the AC effectiveness affects timeliness.